If you are new to mining, this article will help you better navigate through minerstat after you have successfully installed Windows Node application.

 Your minerstat dashboard is always prepared to start right away and with minimum required changes.
 In most of the cases, there is only one change you need to apply: replace DEMO ETH wallet with your own ETH wallet.

 If you have opened worker's profile (which you can do by clicking on the worker's name from the workers' list), you can see a big red notification that says that you are mining to a DEMO address.
-This demo address is ETH address that is used for faster and more smooth start and belongs to UNICEF.
-All of the earnings that are made to this address are automatically sent to UNICEF once the payout threshold is reached on the pool.
+This demo address is ETH address that is used for faster and more smooth start.
+You cannot access the funds that are on that address.

 You can change the DEMO address by navigating to Address editor › Wallets.

 Click on the field besides [DEMO] and replace the demo address with your own ETH address.
 If you don't know where to get it, you can check Ethereum's official website.

 If you have a GPU with less than 4GB RAM, the start won't be so easy as you will need to change the configuration to mine something else.
 You can take a look at RVN or ETC and follow the steps in this video.

 If you go back to the worker's profile, you are now able to see your worker's dashboard.
 If there is more than 10 minutes since you have started the Windows Node application, you might already see your first hashrate and temperatures chart.